For the main character index, see here

 - He is visibly distraught by the sight of the dead villagers and Brother Ray hanging at the end of 6x07, though by this point he's more of an Anti-Hero.

 - Fat and Skinny: The Skinny to Gregor's Fat.
 Downplayed in that both men are muscular giants, but Sandor has a leaner, more traditional build while Gregor is slightly larger and much bulkier.

 - Fatal Flaw: His over the top cynicism has gotten him into trouble many times and caused him to pick a fight with Brienne due to thinking she was allied with the Lannisters — to be fair, Jaime Lannister did give her that sword after all.

 - Face Your Fears: Despite being terrified of fire, he still manages to win when Beric Dondarrion fights him with a Flaming Sword.

-- Freudian Excuse: Littlefinger tells Sansa that the Hound's scars come from his brother pushing his face into a fire when he was eight years old because he played with one of Gregor's toys, implying it's a reason for his roughness.
+- Littlefinger tells Sansa that the Hound's scars come from his brother pushing his face into a fire when he was eight-years-old because he played with one of Gregor's toys, implying it's a reason for his roughness.
 Sandor openly suggests that the incident marked him psychologically even more than physically when he relates the story to Arya.